Data-Culpa/openclients/README.md

 The pipeline dashboards page provides a high level view of pipeline activity within your Validator instance.
 The main graph shows the number of records processed and when, going back 14 days.
 Initially the graph will be sparse until you have some running history with Validator.

 "You don’t have any pipelines yet; learn how to set one up now!"

-Maybe we include some sample data/pipeline to look at when the user installs?

 ### Drilling into a Specific Pipeline